 Proto Man has turned evil?
 Well, actually, it’s not him—it’s a clone of him created by Dr. Wily to frame Mega Man’s red-clad brother.
 But the plan goes well for a while—even Mega Man is convinced that his own brother has turned against him for some unknown reason.
-That is, until the real Proto Man escapes and manages to reveal to Mega Man his clone’s true identity!
+That is, until the real Proto Man manages to reveal to Mega Man his clone’s true identity!

 Capcom’s last few Mega Man games have fallen to the deceptive side, and this one is no exception.
 I believe this game is the one greatest at fault for everyone’s misconception that Mega Man’s brother is evil...

 - The play control was about the same in this game; the Mega Buster responded better than before, but unfortunately the “Lose Charge” stat was introduced here.

 - The backgrounds were about as top-notch as possible on the NES...they even included some parallax.